All Episodes

 Yes, let me offer one.

-And it's something I don't think you know, a lot of men wouldn't understand, but I, ladies and gentlemen, uh the things I do understand about women uh trade for other things to understand, but I understand what I understand.
+And it's something I don't think a lot of men wouldn't understand, but I, ladies and gentlemen, the things I do understand about women, trade for other things to understand.

 And I'm telling you, I won't be surprised.

-It's not gonna be soon.
+It's not going to be soon.

 It'll be at the next moment of crisis.

-A pimple, zit, whatever you want to call it, prominent on her face.
+Mrs. Clinton shows up, make a speech, and there's a little blemish, a pimple, zit, whatever you want to call it, prominent on her face.

 No.

-The message will be to women, the hormones are out of control, and that's due to stress.
+The message will be to women: the hormones are out of control, and that's due to stress.

 And that Mrs. Clinton is courageous and brave enough to show up in public and allow this imperfection to be seen, and they'll understand the hormones raging.

-It's gonna be stuff like this.
+It's going to be stuff like this.

-Um, you I don't think she can cry anymore.
+Well, I don't think she can cry anymore.

 I don't think that would make her cry.

-Well, any Belinda Strohnak, rumored name.
+Well, any Belinda Stronach, rumored name.

 Unnamed.

-Um I don't think that would cause tear.
+I don't think that would cause tears.

-Well Hillary might.
+Well, Hillary might.

 Now, McCain, this is funny.

-This is from Jonathan Martin, our old buddy, the blogger at the Politico.com.
+This is from Jonathan Martin, our old buddy, the blogger at thepolitico.com.

 Styrofoam coffee cup in hand, John McCain came back toward the press section of his charter jet to indulge questions and allow the photographers to get some pictures.